MaiJi97/Leetcode/java/152_MaximumProductSubarray/README.md

-## Method 1: Kadane's Algorithm / Greedy Algorithm
+## Method 1: Greedy / Kadane's Algorithm

 Similar approach as in problem 53, but one thing tricky here is that a zero or negative number in the array can cause magic effect.
 If there is a zero, the current subarray product will be reset, and we just need to update the maxSubarray as normal (the greater one